CraftyCurry.com

 Instructions

 1. In a large bowl, soak 1.5 cups of Rajma (kidney beans) in enough water for 6-8 hours.
-Is better if you can soak them overnight.
+It is better if you can soak them overnight.

 2. After you have soaked the rajma beans, get a pressure cooker and add the rajma, 4.5 cups water, and salt.
 Stir and cook it on high for 1 whistle.
 Then, set the heat to medium, and after 1 more whistle in medium heat, cook it for another 10 minutes.
 Turn off the stove, and let the pressure release by itself (for about 10-15 minutes or so).

-Check if beans are cooked well.
-If they are, you can easily press a cooled down bean between your fingers.
+Check if the beans are cooked well.
+If they are, you can easily press a cooled-down bean between your fingers.

 Preparing the Gravy-